instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 Let's start by walking through some of the data models that we'll be using as the `response_model` for our open ai function calls

 Firstly, we'll need a data model for the initial summary that we will be generating.
 We'll take the description of this class straight from the original prompt.
+Its important to note that these docstrings serve a purpose, they are directly used by the LLM when generating the outputs.
 ```py
 class InitialSummary(BaseModel):
     """